Fulby/VRTK/Assets/VRTK/Documentation/API.md

 ### Example

 `VRTK/Examples/005_Controller/BasicObjectGrabbing` demonstrates the highlighting of objects that have the `VRTK_InteractableObject` script added to them to show the ability to highlight interactable objects when they are touched by the controllers.

 ---

+## Interact Near Touch (VRTK_InteractNearTouch)

+### Overview

+The Interact Near Touch script is usually applied to a Controller and provides a collider to know when the controller is nearly touching something.

+Colliders are created for the controller and by default will be a sphere.

+A custom collider can be provided by the Custom Collider Container parameter.

+### Inspector Parameters

+ * **Collider Radius:** The radius of the auto generated collider if a `Custom Collider Container` is not supplied.
+ * **Custom Collider Container:** An optional GameObject that contains the compound colliders to represent the near touching object.
+If this is empty then the collider will be auto generated at runtime.
+ * **Interact Touch:** The Interact Touch script to associate the near touches with.
+If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.

+### Class Events

+ * `ControllerNearTouchInteractableObject` - Emitted when a valid object is near touched.
+ * `ControllerNearUntouchInteractableObject` - Emitted when a valid object is no longer being near touched.

+### Unity Events

+Adding the `VRTK_InteractNearTouch_UnityEvents` component to `VRTK_InteractNearTouch` object allows access to `UnityEvents` that will react identically to the Class Events.

+ * All C# delegate events are mapped to a Unity Event with the `On` prefix. e.g. `MyEvent` -> `OnMyEvent`.

+---